sftpplus/sftpplus-docs/src/doc_source/operation/http.rst

 the `AS2-From` value found in an AS2 message is only informative, but it is required in all messages by the AS2 standard.

+The AS2 messages should be sent using the `POST` HTTP request verb/method.
+The `HEAD` HTTP verb is provided as a way to validate the HTTP basic authentication credentials, without triggering any AS2 file transfer.

 You add an AS2 partner by creating a normal SFTPPlus file transfer account.

 While the AS2 messages are received, the partial files are stored in the home path as configured for each user, in a sub-directory defined by the `as2_pending_path` configuration.